metetrkn/indivudial-inl-mning/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - click to view the full license text.

-## 👥 Authors

-- @aspcodenet
-- @metetrkn
-- @eliascaws
-- @Elijah71176
-- @Mim4033
-- @bit92